The Pro-Life Movement Does Not Want To End Abortion

-Between 1967 and 1970, California, New York, Alaska, and Hawaii led the way in abortion legislation that allowed abortions without requesting permission from the state.
+Between 1967 and 1970, California, New York, Alaska, and Hawaii led the way in abortion law that allowed abortions without requesting permission from the state.
 In 1967, Ronald Reagan—a hero among many American conservatives—signed one of the most progressive abortion bills into law.

-New York was not too far behind.
+Increasingly pro-choice New York was not too far behind.
 In 1970, they passed legislation that allowed an abortion at up to 24 weeks of pregnancy.

 Jane Roe and the Uphill Battle Pro-Lifers Faced

-Those who were pro-choice and some in the media were claiming that the issue was solved once and for all in regards to abortion laws.
+Abortion rights advocates and some in the media were claiming that the issue was solved once and for all in regards to abortion laws.
 Although the anti-abortion movement did become stagnant, it did not completely fizzle.
 In the 1980s, there was a revival in anti-abortion activities.
 Roman Catholics were not in the fight by themselves; new pro-life organizations were beginning to take shape.

 Policies that Don’t Save Lives

 The anti-abortion movement has been around for a long time and has taken many different forms.
 However, the pro-life industry needs abortion in order to justify its own existence.
 Without abortion, many in these pro-life organizations would lose their jobs.
-Activists and politicians run on anti-abortion policies, but they do not follow through once they attain office.
+Anti-abortion leaders, activists, and politicians run on anti-abortion policies, but they do not follow through once they attain office.
 If they truly valued human life, they would do what is necessary to end the murder of our nation’s children.

 Pro-life organizations have no end game in sight.
 Instead, they gain and lose ground over the course of decades as millions of children perish in their wake.